This is Part II of a three part article, “Vipassana – the path to freedom”.

 Stay with me here.

 If our emotions lead us from one spot to another and if good thoughts equal good feelings, then it makes sense that using our emotions, our bodies and minds are signaling us to eat this not that, go here not there, do this not that, etc., taking into account our wishes and desires of all sizes along the way to get exactly what we want and need to survive and thrive.
-The same things goes for our conscious desires and needs, like love and sex and enough monetary things to sustain ourselves, physically and emotionally, to the degree we believe it.
+The same things goes for our conscious desires and needs, like love and sex and enough monetary things to sustain ourselves, physically and emotionally, to the degree we believe it and pursue it.

 Our Emotional Guidance Systems prompts each of us everywhere we desire to go, but each of us individually are the ones who must take the steps to go where it wants us to go.
 Sometimes, listening is as easy as hearing your stomach growl and going for some food.
 And sometimes, it’s not so easy to listen.
-Sometimes our bodies send us signals we have been ignoring for years, making it much more difficult to ‘hear’.
+Sometimes our bodies send us signals we have been ignoring for years, desensitizing us and making it much more difficult to ‘hear’.

 Clarity of Mind, Body, & Spirit